Agreement Terms & Conditions

 - the breach is remediable, but the other party fails to remedy the breach within the period of 10 days following the giving of a notice to the other party requiring the breach to be remedied; or

-- the other party persistently breaches the Agreement (irrespective of whether such breaches collectively constitute a material breach).
+- the other party repeatedly breaches the Agreement (irrespective of whether such breaches collectively constitute a material breach).

 19.3 Either party may terminate this Agreement immediately by giving written notice of termination to the other party if: